Inferentialist Public Announcement Logic: Base-extension Semantics: Background

 \subsection{Public Announcement Logic}

-To obtain the language for PAL, we enrich the language of multi-agent $S5$ modal logic with announcement operators of the form $[\phi]\psi$, which are read as `after a (truthful and public) announcement of $\phi$, $\psi$ holds'.
-Note that $[\phi]$ is a box-like operator and so it should read `after {\it every} announcement of $\phi$'; however, these two readings are equivalent as announcements are partial functions (i.e., there is at most one announcement of $\phi$).
+To obtain the language for PAL, the language of multi-agent $S5$ modal logic is enriched with announcement operators of the form $[\phi]\psi$, which are read as `after a (truthful and public) announcement of $\phi$, $\psi$ holds'.
+Note that $[\phi]$ is a box-like operator and so it should read `after {\it every} announcement of $\phi$'; however, these two readings are equivalent as announcements are partial functions (i.e., there is at most one announcement of $\phi$)\footnote{This will no longer be the case in our base-extension semantics (see Section \ref{sec:B-eS-PAL}}.

-\begin{definition} For a set of atomic propositions $P$, atomic propositions $p \in P$ and agents $a$, the language of $PAL$ is generated by the following grammar:
+\begin{definition} For a set of atomic formulae $P$, atomic formulae $p \in P$ and agents $a$, the language of $PAL$ is generated by the following grammar:

-\end{definition}
+\fillBox \end{definition}

 The Kripke semantics of PAL is obtained by enriching that of multi-agent $S5$ with an update operation that restricts the worlds to only those in which the announced formula is true.
 Announcing a formula is therefore seen as a model-transformation operation that results in a new Kripke model representing the state of knowledge of the agents after the announcement takes places.